peidevs/Event_Resources/PendingMeetUps.md

     * Scott B for Feb 2024
     * soft yes for Mar 2024
     * possibly lightning talks Apr 2024
+* RJ wrote to us on Meetup offering to talk between June/October on cyber-security

 ### Misc